-Delay pruning as close as possible to the beginning of tree growth or later to allow rapid healing and to obtain fungical protection from either the leaf curl and/or bloom sprays against Valsa infection in the newly exposed cuts.
-For best results time the spray or sprays before rain occurs after pruning.
+Delay pruning as close as possible to the beginning of tree growth or later to allow rapid healing.
+Some fungicidal protection is obtained against valsa infection in

 Cultural Practices

 Cultural practices to reduce cold injury by hardening off the trees by the fall are important.
 These include late spring pruning, early fertilization and early cover cropping (by July 4) in clean cultivated orchards.
 Leave no stubs when pruning and remove and burn prunings as soon as possible.
 Develop trees with wide angle crotches to reduce splitting.